 Underline (Control+U).
-Underline formatting to the row(s) selected, or only to specific selected text.
+U Applies underline formatting to the row(s) selected, or only to specific selected text.

 Color.
 A Changes the color of the text in the row(s) selected, or only to specific selected text.

 Top.
 Moves the caption(s) to the top in the row(s) selected.